ni/measurement-plugin-python/packages/generator/README.md

 - `ni-measurement-plugin-generator` is a command for generating measurement plug-ins using gRPC services.
 - `ni-measurement-plugin-client-generator` is a command for generating plug-in clients to interact with the measurement plug-ins.

-For installation and usage, see [Measurement Plug-In SDK Service for Python (`ni-measurement-plugin-sdk-service`)](https://pypi.org/project/ni-measurement-plugin-sdk-service/).

 ---

 ## Dependencies